Juninger/useless-gpt/README.md

   - Used for HTTP requests
 - AnimeJS: [Official documentation](https://animejs.com/documentation/)
   - Used to create animations for rendering new messages
+>❗If you encounter any issues with the animations, try opening the application in another browser

 ## License